dazsmith123/mihalismmh/README.md

 <p>Next up; implement the <a href="https://www.smarty.net/">Smarty template system</a>, this will help make Mihalism >more secure<, and will make the pages load much faster!</p>

 <p>I am still updating trmplate files,this is a large task but i suspect that the project will be ready for upload and release this same month</p>
+<p>I do plan to create a forum and support the project upon release, so cif you would like any further information or to get involved,  contact me at the email mentioned</p>
 <p>Stay tuned. ;)</p>